-Following spectacular debuts at the Paris and Metropolitan Operas, young Lirico-spinto soprano Elena Stikhina is making waves in the opera world.
+Following spectacular debuts at the Paris and Metropolitan Operas and thé Salzburg Festival, young Lirico-spinto soprano Elena Stikhina is making waves in the opera world.

-Recent months have seen her triumph at the Bayerische Staatsoper, the Berlin Staatsoper, the Semperoper, the Baden Baden Festspielhaus and in concert with the Concertgebouw Amsterdam, the Munich Philharmonic and at the Philharmonie Paris,
+Recent engagements have seen her triumph at the Bayerische Staatsoper, the Berlin Staatsoper, Dresden Semperoper, Baden Baden Festspielhaus and in concert with the Concertgebouw Amsterdam, the Munich Philharmonic and at the Philharmonie Paris,

 Elena has attracted press reviews describing her singing as both miraculous and luminous, her presence as magnetic and her technique as superlative.

-This season has seen her sing Tosca and Leonora (Il Trovatore) in Berlin and Dresden, Senta (Der fliegende Holländer) in Baden Baden and Munich, Suor Angelica in New York, Brunnhilde (Siegfried) and Gutrune (Göterdämmerung) in Paris.
+The 18/19 season was also marked by her singing Tosca and Leonora (Il Trovatore) in Berlin and Dresden, Senta (Der fliegende Holländer) in Baden Baden and Munich, Suor Angelica in New York, Brünnhilde (Siegfried) and Gutrune (Götterdämmerung) in Paris.

 Elena appears as guest soloist at the famed Mariinsky Theatre Saint Petersburg after developing her repertoire at the New Primorsky Stage of the Mariinsky Theatre in Vladivostock.

-Elena completed her studies at the Moscow State Conservatory in 2012 and quickly came to European attention when she won first prize at the Competizione dell’Opera Linz in 2014 and then in 2016 by winning the Audience and Culturarte Prizes at Placido Domingo’s Competition ‘Operalia’,
+Elena completed her studies at the Moscow State Conservatory in 2012 and gained international attention when she won first prize at the Competizione dell’Opera Linz in 2014 and then in 2016 by winning the Audience and Culturarte Prizes at Placido Domingo’s Competition ‘Operalia’.

 Please note that all modifications made to this biography MUST be confirmed with IMG Artists before it is printed.